wr-ssl/M2GL025-Creative-Board-Notes/README.md

 ## Simulation

 There are a few simulators to choose from.
 Here are two.
 Some others are listed [here](https://riscv.org/software-status/#simulators).
-1. [Spike](https://github.com/riscv/riscv-isa-sim) This is the RISC-V reference simulator, if there's such a thing.
+1. [Spike](https://github.com/riscv/riscv-isa-sim) This is the RISC-V ISA reference simulator
 2. [Qemu](https://github.com/riscv/riscv-qemu/issues) A Qemu fork for RISC-V.

 ### What is pk?